Table of Contents

 6. High-quality photos and videos

 Around 93% of the users buy products by seeing just the image and video quality.
 You need to ensure that all your products have high-quality images and videos that display the quality of the product and other relevant details clearly.
+You can read more about how to find stock images to enhance the visual appeal of your website.

 You can even use AI techniques like augmented and virtual reality to make a user “try” the product before actually buying it.
 The better the user’s experience will be the more the chances of avoiding shopping cart abandonment.